-6. Screening Outcome
+6. Determination Outcome

-- 6.1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Leire Neighbourhood Plan Regulation 14 Draft as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
-As such, it is the opinion of the Council that the Leire Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Leire Neighbourhood Plan Evidence base.
+- 6.1 As a result of the assessment in Section 4, it is unlikely there will be any significant environmental effects arising from the Leire Neighbourhood Plan Submission Draft as submitted at the date of this assessment, that were not covered in the Sustainability Appraisal for the Local Plan.
+As such, it is the opinion of the Council that the Leire Neighbourhood Plan does not require a full SEA to be undertaken. - 6.2 The Environment Agency, Natural England and Historic England have been consulted on the screening report prior to the Councils determination and their responses have been made available as part of this determination